The European market potential for fonio

 1. Product description

-Fonio is an ancient grain traditionally cultivated in West Africa, in the Sahel region.
+Fonio is an ancient grain traditionally cultivated in West Africa, in or near the Sahel region.
 It is a key food in countries such as Mali, Burkina Faso, Guinea, Senegal and Nigeria.
 Two main types of fonio are cultivated: white fonio (Digitaria exilis) and black fonio (Digitaria iburua).
-White fonio is the best known type outside of Africa.
+White fonio is the best-known type outside of Africa.

 Fonio is a fast-growing crop that reaches maturity in 6 to 8 weeks after sowing.
-While it can grow on very poor soils, the small size of its grain (1-1.5 mm) and the prevalence of traditional post-harvest techniques (threshing and winnoing) make its cultivation and processing labour intensive.
+It can grow on very poor soils and in warm climates.
+However, the small size of its grain (1-1.5 mm) and the lack of modern post-harvesting technologies mean that it is labour-intensive to cultivate and process.

 As with rice, processing fonio is a 2-step process:

-While fonio has had its own code in the Harmonised System (HS 100840), there is no code for fonio flour or other fonio-derived products.
-In Europe, fonio obtained novel food status and was authorised for sale in December 2018 under implementing Regulation (EU) 2018/2016.
+While fonio has had its own code in the Harmonised System (HS 100840), there is no specific code for fonio flour or other fonio-derived products.
+In Europe, fonio obtained novel food status and was officially authorised for sale in December 2018 under implementing Regulation (EU) 2018/2016 (pdf).

 Figure 1: Fonio grains and fonio harvesting